Was Javert right to be suspicious? Marginal Treatment Effects with Duration Outcomes: Effect of alternative sentences on time-to-recidivism

-In our empirical application, we answer the question: ``Do alternative sentences such as fines and community service impact time-to-recidivism?''.
-In Subsection \ref{Sdescriptive}, we assess the plausibility of our identifying assumptions while, in Subsection \ref{Sresults}, we describe the results of our empirical analysis using our proposed tools.
+Our empirical application answers the question: ``Do alternative sentences such as fines and community service impact time-to-recidivism in São Paulo, Brazil?''.
+To do so, we start by explaining our empirical context and data in Subsection \ref{Scontext}.
+Then, Subsection \ref{SVarInterest} defines the variables of interest and argues that long-run recidivism is a relevant problem in Brazil.
+Lastly, Subsection \ref{Sresults} presents the results of our empirical analysis using our proposed tools.
+Subsection \ref{Sresults} also compares our methods against more traditional methods, highlighting the ability of our proposed tools to unpack treatment effect heterogeneity.
+For the interested reader, we assess the plausibility of our identifying assumptions in Appendix \ref{Sdescriptive}, and provide robustness checks in Appendices \ref{AppRobustness} and \ref{AppCaseProcessingTimeMainResults}.